Geek92/Syst-me-de-fichiers-Linux/README.md

 jumps to the C main with the multiboot structure address as argument of main.

 IDT and GDT-related files should be working out of the box, and configure the CPU on boot.
-You can play with the IDT configuration to handle various interrupts (an example is given in main()).
+You can play with the IDT configuration to handle various interrupts.

 main.c is the C code that will run : your kernel !
 You can change it in order to print "Hello My World".